alexmorales33/AlexDev/content/featured/FaceMaskDetection/index.md

 ---

 Personal budget management application.
-It allows you to create and edit income and expenses of money, and to show a balance resulting from the registered operations.
+It allows you to create, edit and delete income or expenses of money, and show a balance resulting from the registered operations.
 All these changes are reflected in the database.